 Configure parameters of the GFA with roads experiment

-- Navigate to the experiments section and click GFA with roads experiment.
+- In the experiments section click the GFA with roads experiment tile to open its controls.

 Now we can set the experiment a task to find the best locations for a certain quantity of DCs, since we already know the optimal number of DCs from the result of the GFA experiment.

-Click the Number of sites field and type in 3.
+Click the Analyzed by number of sites field and type in 3.

 since we set our product to be measured in pieces in this scenario.

-Once the experiment is completed, a new Result item will be created in the GFA with roads experiment branch.
+Once the experiment is completed, a new Result item will be created below the GFA with roads experiment tile.
 You will be automatically taken to the new item's page containing the experiment results.

 Let us take a closer look at the Result page.
 The distribution centers (DCs) were placed in the most advantageous locations, considering actual roads and population of the cities.